Do you remember the popular advertisement on HIV and AIDS on our television screens in the 90s?

-The fear surrounding the disease when it first emerged – the fact that having the disease meant you would die and also that those who had the disease were either promiscuous, unfaithful, ‘sinners’ or morally corrupt — led to a discrimination and isolation.
+The fear surrounding the disease when it first emerged – the fact that having the disease meant you would die and also that those who had the disease were either promiscuous, unfaithful, ‘sinners’ or morally corrupt — led to a

 Anyone who had the disease was looked at in a “different” manner and isolated.
-Additionally, the lack of knowledge and inaccurate information on how the disease is contracted and transmitted increased the discrimination and of those living with the disease
+Additionally, the lack of knowledge and inaccurate information on how the disease is contracted and transmitted increased the discrimination and

 The UNAIDS and the World Health Organisation (WHO) point to the fact that the fear of stigma and discrimination are the main reasons why people are unwilling to get tested, disclose their HIV status and take anti-retroviral drugs (ARVs).